WalletConnect/gm-hackers/README.md

    - Fork/clone this repo and deploy yourself
 3. Back in WalletConnect Cloud, navigate to your project's APIs tab.
 Under Notify API > Configuration > `DAPP INFORMATION`, update your public URL as the dapp URL.
 4. Copy the secret into your deployment as the `NOTIFY_API_SECRET` environment variable.
 Make sure to update the environment variables on your local environment as well as on your deployment platform.
-5. Next, you need to host the `did.json` file on your public URL in the /.well-known/ directory.
+5. Next, you need to host the updated `did.json` file on your public URL in the /.well-known/ directory.
 Save it to the /public/.well-known/ directory in your fork of this template repository.
 Be sure to replace the existing did.json file.

    - Download `did.json` (Step 2: “Download did:web”) and place it at `/public/.well-known/did.json`
    - Update your `NEXT_PUBLIC_APP_DOMAIN` environment variable to include the hostname of your deployment.